 A student's Catalog of Record is a resource for program requirements associated with the student's degree requirements.
-A student may elect to change their Catalog of Record to a catalog issued at a later date.
+A student may elect to change their Catalog of Record to the newest catalog year.
 In any case, the student must satisfy all requirements for the desired degree under the catalog selected.